-- Sales or leases of residential property; - Leases of commercial property - Sales of commercial property by the developer of that property; and - The sale of commercial property with the benefit of sitting tenants to a buyer who is a taxable person which qualifies as the transfer of a business.
+- Sales or leases of residential property; - Leases of commercial property - Sales of commercial property by the developer of that property; and - The sale of commercial property with the benefit of existing tenants to a buyer who is a taxable person which qualifies as the transfer of a business.

 In such cases, the seller of the property will issue a tax invoice to the buyer in relation to the sale proceeds of the property as normal.
 However, before completing the ownership transfer process with the Land Department, the buyer of the commercial property will be required to pay the VAT due on the purchase directly to the FTA.
+Alternatively, subject to availability in the specific Emirate, the VAT may be paid via a bank nominated by the FTA for such purposes.

-Once the payment of the VAT has been made to the FTA, the buyer will receive a Payment Transaction Number.
-The buyer will be required to produce the Payment Transaction Number to the Land Department in order to process the ownership transfer.
+Once the payment of the VAT has been made to the FTA, the buyer will receive a Payment Transaction Number or, in the case of a bank payment, the buyer will need to retain proof of payment containing the details of the VAT payment.

+The buyer will be required to produce the Payment Transaction Number or proof of payment (if applicable) to the Land Department in order to process the ownership transfer.
 Without this evidence that the VAT on the purchase has been paid, the purchase of the property cannot proceed and this will lead to delays.